m0ndez/m0ndez/README.md

 - 👋 Hi, I’m @m0ndez
-- 👀 I’m interested in ...ReactTS
+- 👀 I’m interested in ...React TypeScript, Angular, Go,
-- 🌱 I’m currently learning ...ReactTS
+- 🌱 I’m currently learning ...React TypeScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...